 Petra has become the ultimate symbol of Jordan, and it’s really no surprise why – everything there was just so majestic.
 I checked off my second Jordan bucket list here, which is to see The Treasury.
 I recommend spending two days here because the place is massive and there are so much to see!

 A desert filled with sandstones that are taller than some of the skyscrapers in Singapore.
-Due to its extreme terrain that makes it look extraterrestrial, it was chosen to be the set for movies like The Martian.
+Due to the extreme terrain that makes it look extraterrestrial, it was chosen to be the set for movies like The Martian.
 We stayed overnight at Wadi Rum in a Bedouin camp.

-More blog post from Jordan is coming soon – food is next!
 Subscribe to this blog by clicking on the link in the footer, or like me on facebook for updates!

 Until next time 🙂